Composite Stock Shapes

 Various composite stock shapes produced from prepreg, such as rolled and molded rods.

 What are composite stock shapes?

-These stock shape materials are fully cured and ready for fabrication by standard stock removal processes such as punching, turning, milling, water jet cutting, and other specialized processes depending on the part geometry, complexity, and tolerance requirements.
+All of these composite stock shape materials are fully cured and ready for fabrication by standard stock removal processes such as punching, turning, milling, water jet cutting, and other specialized processes depending on the part geometry, complexity, and tolerance requirements.

 Often used for prototype or small applications, stock shapes have the advantage of placing the reinforcement into geometries that enhance the strength and stiffness of the resulting part.

-Why Norplex-Micarta stock shape materials?
+Why Norplex-Micarta’s composite stock shape materials?

 Norplex-Micarta has been producing thermoset materials for more than 100 years.

 Resin systems based on epoxy, phenolic, melamine, and silicone are commonly ran in our Postville, Iowa facility.
 These and other resin chemistries are often modified with additives to provide even more functionality for designers and engineers looking for a material solution to demanding applications.
 Reinforcements are even more varied.
 Glass, carbon, natural and synthetic reinforcements are all possible.
 So too are hybridization of these reinforcements in various different fabric architectures.

 With an infinite amount of customization available, the options for composite materials can seem overwhelming.
 Norplex-Micarta has dedicated application and material development engineers to support material selection, application development, prototyping, and customization to support designers and engineers.